 Genre: NBC Made for TV Movie

-Watch If: You’re a fan of actor Gary Cole.
+Watch If: You’re a fan of actor Gary Cole or writer Joe McGinniss.

-A time capsule within a time capsule because the movie portrays events from the 196os to 1970s — and the version uploaded to YouTube features commercials from the original 1984 broadcast.
-The drama, based on Joe McGinniss’ blockbuster book, tells of how blond Princeton graduate Dr. Jeff MacDonald’s status shifts from best and brightest to psychopathic killer of his wife, Colette, and their small two daughters in a bloodbath he still blames on Manson-inspired hippies.
+A time capsule within a time capsule because the movie portrays events from the late 1960s and 1970s — and the version on YouTube features commercials from the original 1984 TV broadcast.
+The drama, based on Joe McGinniss’ blockbuster book, tells of how Dr. Jeff MacDonald’s status shifts from best and brightest to psychopathic killer of his family in a bloodbath he still blames on hippies.

-Warning: A number of respected journalists, including The New Yorker writer Janet Malcolm, believe Fatal Vision is a sham and MacDonald’s innocent.
+Warning: A number of respected journalists, including The New Yorker writer Janet Malcolm, believe Fatal Vision is a sham and MacDonald is innocent.

 That’s all for this week.
 Until next time, cheers. — RR